google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 Map.addLayer(firstDayNoSnow2018, visArgs, 'First day of with snow, 2018');
 ```

-Running this code produces something similar to Figure X. Color represents day-of-year when zero percent snow cover was first experienced (blue is early, yellow is late).
+Running this code produces something similar to Figure 2.
+Color represents day-of-year when zero percent snow cover was first experienced (blue is early, yellow is late).
 One can notice a number of interesting patterns.
 Frozen lakes have been shown to decrease air temperatures in adjacent pixels, resulting in delayed snow melt (Rouse et al. 1997, Wang et al. 2008).
 Additionally, the protected estuaries of the Northwest Passages have earlier dates of no snow compared to the landscapes exposed to the currents and winds of the Northern Atlantic.
 Latitude, elevation and proximity to ocean currents are the strongest determinants in this region.
 Areas with adjacent pixels of early and late dates of no snow tend to be associated with glaciers and ice caps.